Amid Russia's new crackdowns, small signs of defiance emerge

 NEW YORK (AP) — When Alexei Navalny was arrested in January 2021, tens of thousands of Russians filled the streets in protest, demanding that the top Kremlin critic be released and chanting slogans against President Vladimir Putin.
 Thousands were arrested.

-In the months since then, Navalny was given 2½ years in prison.
-His organization, close associates and other opposition activists were either prosecuted, fled the country or had their hands tied by draconian new laws or decrees.
+Since then, Putin has unleashed the harshest crackdown since the era of the Soviet Union: Navalny was imprisoned and his organization outlawed.
+His associates and other activists were either prosecuted, fled the country or had their hands tied by draconian new laws.
 Independent news outlets were blocked and social media platforms banned.

-Even a silent antiwar protester who held up a blank sign earlier this month in the city of Nizhny Novgorod was arrested.
+And now, Russia has sent its military into Ukraine, the largest invasion in Europe since World War II.

-Putin’s crackdown — unprecedented in post-Soviet Russia — has blanketed the country.
-By the time Navalny’s sentence was extended for another nine years by a court on Tuesday, not much dissent could be mustered.
-The Kremlin had worked hard to see to that.
+But while the Kremlin has worked hard to crush political dissent and opposition to the war, flickers of defiance have emerged.

-“Of course, nine years is a stiff sentence,” said Navalny ally Ilya Yashin, who has vowed to remain in Russia.
-“Rapists, thieves and murderers in Russia often get less. … But in reality (the sentence) doesn’t mean anything, because everyone understands: Alexei will spend as much time behind bars as Putin will sit in the Kremlin.”
+A silent demonstrator in the city of Nizhny Novgorod displayed a blank sign and was promptly detained by police.

-Addressing Putin, Yashin added sarcastically in his Facebook post, “You’re quite the optimist.”
+A live evening news broadcast on Russia’s state TV was interrupted March 14 by a woman who walked behind the anchor and held up a handmade poster protesting the war in English and Russian.
+OVD-Info identified her as Marina Ovsyannikova, an employee of the station, who was taken into custody and fined.

-After a trial in a makeshift courtroom at the penal colony where he is being held, Navalny was convicted on fraud and contempt of court charges in a move that was seen as an attempt to keep Putin’s biggest foe behind bars for as long as possible.
+Navalny remained unbowed at a trial held in the penal colony where he is serving a 2 1/2-year sentence.
+On Tuesday, he was convicted on fraud and contempt of court charges and given nine years — a move that was seen as an attempt to keep Putin’s biggest foe behind bars for as long as possible.

 The 45-year-old corruption fighter, who in 2020 survived a poisoning with a nerve agent that he blames on the Kremlin, said on Facebook in a sardonic comment that was posted by his team: “My space flight is taking a bit longer than expected.”

-His trial, which began a week before Russian troops rolled into Ukraine on Feb.
-24, even prompted a small act of defiance by one of the witnesses for the prosecution.
+Navalny’s trial, which began a week before Russian troops rolled into Ukraine, prompted a small act of defiance by one of the witnesses for the prosecution.
 Fyodor Gorozhanko, a former activist in Navalny’s Anti-Corruption Foundation, who has since left Russia, testified that he had been coerced to give evidence against the opposition leader.

 Navalny’s foundation and a nationwide network of regional offices were outlawed last year as extremist and ceased operating.
 The Kremlin also turned up the heat on other opposition activists and groups, as well as on independent media and human rights organizations.